 John (senior) and Alice had six children, Alice Rowley, William, Winifred, Arthur Campbell, Herbert and John the youngest.

-In 1883, John (senior), then of Harefield Hall, Wilmslow, Cheshire, divorced Alice and married second at London in 1885 Mary Elizabeth Davies, daughter of a physician, by whom he had two further children - Rosamond and Wyndham.
+In 1883, John (senior), then living at Harefield Hall in Wilmslow, Cheshire, divorced Alice and married second at London in 1885 Mary Elizabeth Davies, daughter of a physician, by whom he had two further children - Rosamond and Wyndham.

-In 1891 John and his family were living at Toft Hall in Cheshire.
+In 1891 John Nelson and his father were living at Toft Hall in Cheshire.

-By 1911 John (senior) was retired and living at 'Sherborne', Malvern Wells, with his second wife, her sister, their daughter Rosamond, a companion and eight servants; his business must have been successful to afford so many staff.
+By 1911 John (senior) was retired and had moved to 'Sherborne' in Malvern Wells, with his second wife, her sister, their daughter Rosamond, a companion and eight servants; his business must have been successful to afford so many staff.
 John Nelson (senior) died at Malvern Wells in 1925 and Mary at Hove in 1938.

 Alice had two further children by Carl who was otherwise known as Charles - Alice Campbell Claus and Carl Frederick Campbell Claus (junior).
 In 1891 Carl Frederick Claus (1861 - 1904) was the manager of an electrical works in Swansea; by 1901 he was living in Hammersmith and described in the census as an Electro Metallurgist.

-So it was that John Nelson eventually had five siblings and four half siblings.
+So it was that John Nelson, known as Jack, eventually was to have five siblings and four half siblings.

 Alice Rowley Nelson

 Alice Rowley Nelson (1870 - 1950) married at Chester in 1897 stockbroker Charles Leonard Agnew.